CogComp/zoe/README.md

 HashSet and Python set's iteration order.
 The difference should be within 0.5%.

 A major flaw of this system is the speed of running new sentences, due to ELMo processing.
-We have cached ELMo results for experiments (like figer), and we will further cache more results.
+We have cached ELMo results for the provided experiments to make running experiments possible.

+To this end, we are working on an online demo, and we plan to release it before EMNLP 2018.

 ## Usage